 So, leaving the EU won’t be a mythical world of global trade and wealth creation that many Brexit supporters suggest it will be.
 This is not supported by the facts and if anything the reverse is likely to be the case.

 Thank you for reading my post and if you believe in keeping the UK in the European Union please share this using the social media icons below.
-If you live in North Wales join our Wrexham for Europe Facebook group to show your support for the People’s Vote.
+If you live in North Wales join our Wrexham for Europe Facebook group or donate using our crowding funding page here to show your support for the People’s Vote.